 Getting Started Programming Document-Level Customizations for Word

-If you are just getting started creating document-level customizations for Microsoft Office Word by using Visual Studio, here is what you need to know.
+If you are just getting started creating document-level customizations for Microsoft Office Word 2003 by using Microsoft Visual Studio 2005 Tools for the Microsoft Office System, here is what you need to know.

-Host controls are based on native Word objects, such as content controls, bookmarks, and XML nodes.
-Host controls provide similar functionality to the native Word objects, but they also have new events, designer support, and data-binding capability.
-They appear as first-class objects in your project code and in IntelliSense, which makes it easier to refer to specific objects directly in your code without having to navigate the Word object model.
+There are new controls available that enable you to program directly against bookmarks and XML nodes the same way you program against controls on Windows Forms.
+These objects, called host controls, are based on native Word objects, but they are extended with new events and data binding capability.
+They appear as first-class objects in the programming model and in IntelliSense, which makes it easier to refer to specific objects directly in your code without having to walk through the Word object model.

-The content controls and the Bookmark control are in the list of controls that you can drag from the Data Sources window.
-Adding content controls and bookmarks in this way automatically binds them to the data source that you set up by using the window.
-Without writing any code, you can display data from databases, services, and business objects.
-For more information, see Binding Data to Controls in Office Solutions.
+The Bookmark control is also in the list of controls that you can drag from the Data Sources window.
+Adding bookmarks in this way automatically binds them to the data source that you set up using the window.
+Without writing any code, you can display data from databases, Web services, and objects in your document.
+For more information, see.

-For a list of topics that walk you through some of the common tasks in Word projects, see Common Tasks in Office Programming.
+For a list of topics that walk you through some of the common tasks in Word automation, see.